Participating in the UK ETS

 The industry benchmarks used to calculate free allocations were published by the European Commission on 12 March 2021.

 The start of the second allocation period for stationary installations has been moved from 2026 to 2027.
 The free allocation application for the 2027-2030 allocation period is a two-stage process.
 The first stage was during the Baseline Data Collection period of April – June 2025, with the second stage taking place from April – June 2026.
-Guidance will be provided to operators ahead of the second application stage.
+Guidance for operators on how to comply with the second application stage is available in our technical guidance and tools page.

 Activity level reports and changes in allocation